✨ Quick Overview

-The best high-protein snacks for Australians deliver 15-25g protein per serving while staying under 150 calories.
-From roasted chickpeas with curry leaves to moringa energy balls and homemade protein bites, these 25 snack options solve the "3 PM energy crash" without the guilt.
-DIY options cost 50-70% less than supermarket brands.
-99% of recipes take 5 minutes or less to prepare.
-All feature natural ingredients with zero artificial sweeteners.
+The best high-protein snacks for Australians deliver 15–25g protein per serve while staying under 150 calories.
+This guide gives you 25 real-food options—from roasted chickpeas with curry leaves to moringa energy balls and homemade protein bites—that fix the 3 PM energy crash without the guilt.
+DIY versions cost 50–70% less than supermarket snacks, most take under 5 minutes to prep, and every recipe here avoids artificial sweeteners, colours and preservatives.
+Check out our curry leaves article.

 Why Australians Are Obsessed With High-Protein Snacks